FlaxEngine/FlaxDocs/manual/animation/animation/index.md

 ![Animation Editor Window](media/animation-editor.png)

-Double-click the animation asset in the *Content* window to show it in teh dedicated editor window.
+Double-click the animation asset in the *Content* window to show it in the dedicated editor window.
 The window contains 2 panels: **timeline** and **properties**.
 The timeline allows to inspect and edit imported animation.
 Each animated node channel contains subtracks for position, rotation or scale.
 The properties panel shwos the general information about asset such as: the total animation length, amount of animated channels and the total keyframes amount.
 Also it's very easy way to modify the import settings and reimport the source asset.